 In a shoulder replacement (arthroplasty) the entire joint is replaced with metal and plastic.
-This procedure can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
-This means you may or may not spend a night in the hospital.
+This procedure can be done inpatient or outpatient depending upon your health, medical history, and insurance – meaning you may not have to spend a night in the hospital.

-Your surgeon will replace the ball of your upper arm bone with one made of surgical metal and replace the damaged socket cartilage with a surgical plastic insert.
-This traditional shoulder-replacement surgery relies on your rotator cuff to power your shoulder in the same manner that a healthy shoulder functions.
+Your surgeon replaces the ball of your upper arm bone with a surgical-metal ball and replaces the damaged socket cartilage with a surgical plastic insert.
+This traditional approach relies on your rotator cuff to power your shoulder the same way that a healthy shoulder functions.

-If you have a large, irreparable rotator-cuff tear, you may be able to replace just the ball of the upper arm bone with an oversized ball or undergo a reverse total shoulder replacement, where the ball of the upper arm bone is replaced with a rectangular plastic insert and the socket with a metal ball.
-After this type of surgery your shoulder will depend on the deltoid muscles instead of the rotator cuff to power and position the arm.
+If you have a large, irreparable rotator-cuff tear, you may be able to replace the ball of the upper arm bone with an oversized ball or have a reverse total shoulder replacement, where the ball of the upper arm bone is replaced with a rectangular plastic insert and the socket with a metal ball.
+After this surgery your shoulder will use the deltoid muscles instead of the rotator cuff to power and position the arm.
 Both surgeries provide substantial pain reduction.

-You can expect to attend physical therapy after surgery, sometimes even starting as early as the next day.
-Although it can take up to a year, the majority of patients who undergo total shoulder replacement surgery feel much better.
-You will find that you are able to move your shoulder with greater ease and without pain, making everyday tasks enjoyable again.
+You can expect to undergo physical therapy after surgery, sometimes even the next day.
+Although it can take up to a year, the majority of patients who have total shoulder replacement surgery feel much better and are able to move their shoulders with greater ease and less pain, making everyday tasks enjoyable again.